College Campus Checklist — Huge Guide with 37 College Essentials for Guys

 Maybe because my sons are a little more reserved, and less likely to share details or expand on their personal thoughts.
 I swear, sometimes it’s like pulling teeth to get a full sentence from them!

-But I’ve seen many posts out there with graduation gift ideas for college-bound girls, and not so much geared toward guys.
+But I’ve seen many posts out there with graduation gift ideas for college-bound girls, and not so much geared toward males.
 That’s why I really feel like it’s sooo much harder to find graduation gifts for guys.

 I did a lot of searching 5 years ago when my son finished his high school journey and was preparing to go to college.